How to Optimize Your Emotions and Maximize your Productivity

-I think that no one would put up much of an argument at the concept that individuals who have the best control of their thoughts and emotions, are more productive and successful than those who are not.
+I think no one would put up much of an argument at the concept that individuals who have the best control of their thoughts and emotions are more productive and successful than those who are not.

-In a professional environment, having full control of our emotions is essential for everyday functioning, but can we take things to a whole new level to keep building upon our productivity and success?
+In a professional environment, full control of our emotions is essential for everyday functioning, but can we take things to a new level to keep building upon our productivity and success?

 The answer is yes!

-First we should start by identifying emotions that are counter-productive to our productivity.
+First, we should start by identifying counter-productive emotions to our productivity.

 Emotions like these in the workplace are counter-productive and keep us from reaching our full potential.

-They keep us stuck in a negative mindset, as well as cause us to lose our focus on the task at hand.
+They keep us in a negative mindset and cause us to lose focus on the task.

-Instead we must shift our focus to emotions that enable us to achieve our full potential, be extremely productive, and achieve our goals.
+Instead, we must shift our focus on emotions that enable us to achieve our full potential, be extremely productive, and achieve our goals.

-If we are able to tap into these instead, our potential, and our productivity will increase greatly.
+If we can tap into these instead, our potential and productivity will increase.

 So what might it look like to work these emotions and qualities into our workday?